nxskok/pasias/docs/22-thingy.md

 one site has only species A and the other has only species B. (I'll demonstrate that in a moment.)

+xxxa

 You might imagine that we'll be doing this calculation a lot, and so we should define a function to automate it.
-Hadley Wickham (in ``R for Data Science'') says that you should copy and paste some code (as I did above) no more than twice; if you need to do it again, you should write a function instead.
+Hadley Wickham (in "R for Data Science") says that you should copy and paste some code (as I did above) no more than twice; if you need to do it again, you should write a function instead.
 The thinking behind this is if you copy and paste and change something (like a variable name), you'll need to make the change *everywhere*, and it's so easy to miss one.

+xxxb

 So, my function is (copying and pasting my code from above into the body of the function, which is Wickham-approved since it's only my